nilesr/formgen/README.md

 ## Configuring list/detail views

-By default, running `make` will generate a `list.html` and `detail.html` and `adb push` them.
+By default, running `make` will generate a `list.html` and `detail.html`.
 These are generic files that you can set your list view or detail view filenames to and they will work ok, however they probably won't do what you need them to do.
-To add table specific configuration, create `app_specific_yourappnamehere.py`.
+To add table specific configuration, create a file called `app_specific_yourappnamehere.py`.
 Copy the first four lines from one of the existing templates, or just copy and paste this in

 	import sys
 	sys.path.append(".")